Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Abstract

 \section{Abstract}

-We present a comprehensive spectro-polarimetric and timing analysis of eleven black hole X-ray binaries, namely Cyg X$-1$, 4U $1630-47$, Cyg X$-3$, LMC X$-1$, 4U $1957+115$, LMC X$-3$, Swift J$1727.8-1613$, GX $339-4$, Swift J$151857.0-572147$, IGR J$17091-3624$, and MAXI J$1744-294$, using quasi-simultaneous observations from {\it IXPE}, {\it NICER}, {\it NuSTAR}, and {\it AstroSat}.
-Timing analyses reveal characteristic type-B and type-C Quasi-periodic Oscillations (QPOs) across different spectral states, often associated with episodic radio ejections.
-Broadband ($0.7-60$ keV) spectral modelling, employing disc, Comptonization, and reflection components, reveals degeneracies in constraining disc-corona geometries.
-Polarimetric measurements in $2-8$ keV band detect significant polarization degrees (PDs) ranging from $3-20.6\%$ ($1.2-21.4\%$) in harder (softer) states, with moderate to strong energy dependence, except for LMC X$-1$, Swift J$151857.0-572147$, and MAXI J$1744-294$, where no significant polarization is detected.
-We report the polarization detections of Cyg X$-3$ (PD $\sim 21.4\%$, SIMS), LMC X$-3$ (PD $\sim 2.4\%$, HSS) and IGR J$17091-3624$ (PD $\sim 9\%$, LHS) using the recent {\it IXPE} observations.
-A positive correlation is found between PD and the Comptonized photon fraction ($cov_{\rm frac}$), while an anti-correlation is observed with the disc-to-Comptonized flux ratio ($F_{\rm ratio}$) across spectral states.
-The combined timing, spectral, and polarimetric results, together with constraints from radio jet observations, suggest a radially extended corona within a truncated disc for Cyg X$-1$, Swift J$1727.8-1613$, IGR J$17091-3624$, and GX $339-4$, whereas the disc-corona geometry remains unconstrained for 4U $1957+115$, LMC X$-3$, and 4U $1630-47$.
+We present a comprehensive spectro-polarimetric and timing analysis of twelve black hole X-ray binaries, namely Cyg X$-$1, 4U 1630$-$47, Cyg X$-$3, LMC X$-$1, 4U 1957$+$115, LMC X$-$3, Swift J1727.8$-$1613, GX 339$-$4, Swift J151857.0$-$572147, IGR J17091$-$3624, MAXI J1744$-$294 and GRS 1915$+$105, using quasi-simultaneous observations from {\it{IXPE}}, {\it{NICER}}, {\it{NuSTAR}}, and {\it{AstroSat}}.
+Timing analyses reveal type-B and type-C Quasi-periodic Oscillations across different spectral states, often associated with episodic radio ejections.
+Broadband ($0.7-60$ keV) spectral modeling, employing disc, Comptonization, and reflection components, reveals degeneracies in constraining disc-corona geometries.
+Polarimetric measurements in $2-8$ keV band detect significant polarization degrees (PDs) ranging from $3-20.6\%$ ($1.2-21.4\%$) in harder (softer) states, with moderate to strong energy dependence, except for LMC X$-1$, Swift J$151857.0-572147$, and MAXI J1744$-$294, where no significant polarization is detected.
+We report polarization detections of Cyg X$-3$ (PD $\sim 21.4\%$, SIMS), LMC X$-3$ (PD $\sim 2.4\%$, HSS) and IGR J$17091-3624$ (PD $\sim 9\%$, LHS) using recent {\it IXPE} observations.
+A positive correlation is found between PD and Comptonized photon fraction ($cov_{\rm frac}$), while an anti-correlation is observed with disc-to-Comptonized flux ratio ($F_{\rm ratio}$) across spectral states.
+Combined timing, spectral, and polarimetric results, together with constraints from radio jet observations, suggest a radially extended corona within a truncated disc for Cyg X$-1$, Swift J$1727.8-1613$, IGR J$17091-3624$, and GX $339-4$, whereas the disc-corona geometry remains poorly constrained for 4U $1957+115$, LMC X$-3$, and 4U $1630-47$.
 We discuss the implications of these findings for understanding accretion geometries and highlight prospects for future X-ray polarimetric studies.